wakatime/wakatime-blog/posts/26-4-ways-to-visualize-your-programming-data.md

     Uploading events to keen.io...
     Complete.```

-5. Create custom queries using KeenIO's [Data Explorer][keenio data explorer]
+5. Create custom queries using Keen IO's [Data Explorer][keen io data explorer]

 If you find something interesting from your WakaTime data, please do share your insight in the comments or send me an email!